brandonroberts/angular/aio/content/getting-started/index-v2.md

       <img src='generated/images/guide/getting-started/template-syntax-product-description.png' alt="Product descriptions added to list">
     </figure>

-6. To see event binding in action, we'll add a button for sharing the product.
+6. Add a button so users can share a product with friends.
+The `ProductListComponent` class (in the `product-list.component.ts` file) already defines a `share()` method, which we can bind to the `click` event.
+Event binding is done by using ( ) around the event.

     1. Add a button element to the HTML.
-    1. Add an event binding for a `click` event to call the `share()` method in the component (in the `product-list.component.ts` file).
+    1. Add an event binding for a `click` event to call the `share()` method in the component.

         <code-example header="src/app/product-list/product-list.component.html" path="getting-started-v2/src/app/product-list/product-list.component.4.html">
         </code-example>